 Exploration of the central principles and theories of chemistry including stoichiometry, thermodynamics, equilibrium, reaction kinetics, and molecular structure and bonding.
 (Quantitative and Symbolic Reasoning.)
 Three hours of lecture and three hours of laboratory.
 Brewer and West.

 Intended for students with strong preparation in chemistry and high motivation, the course explores central principles in the context of current issues, including human health and the environment.
 Main topics include the unifying concepts in chemistry and the use of those concepts to develop critical-thinking skills.
-A discovery-based lab component addresses analytical and chemical approaches to environmental chemistry.
+A discovery-based lab component addresses analytical and chemical approaches to environmental chemistry and toxicology.
 (Quantitative and Symbolic Reasoning.)
 Three hours of class and three hours of laboratory.
-Open to first-year students only.
+Two years of high school chemistry or equivalent required.
+Registration is open to first-year students only.
+Upperclassmen may enroll with instructor's consent.
 Maximum enrollment, 24.
 Van Wynsberghe.

 190S Organic Chemistry I.